Unfairz/appx/README.md

 The main goal of this project is to automate the deployment of both docker containers and virtuam machines using KVM.

-Taks that needed to be completed:
+Tasks that need to be completed:

 -----